Attuma

-Alex Livinalli portrays Attuma in his live-action debut in the Marvel Cinematic Universe film Black Panther: Wakanda Forever (2022).
+Attuma appears in the Marvel Cinematic Universe film Black Panther: Wakanda Forever (2022), portrayed by Alex Livinalli.

 Publication history

-Attuma first appeared in Fantastic Four #33 (1964), and was created by Stan Lee (writer) and Jack Kirby (artist).
+Attuma first appeared in Fantastic Four #33 (December 1964), and was created by Stan Lee (writer) and Jack Kirby (artist).

 Fictional character biography

 Attuma was born as a member of a tribe of barbaric Atlanteans, who were banished from Atlantis ages ago.
 For unknown reasons Attuma was born with strength, endurance, and speed far superior to those of any normal Atlantean.
 Attuma quickly became leader of his tribe and declared that he would conquer the city of Atlantis as an ancient prophecy predicted.
 Attuma had an illegitimate daughter, Andromeda by a woman named Lady Gelva, but he did not know she gave birth to his only child until confronted by Andromeda.
 Attuma was disappointed to learn he had a child who wasn't a boy and was disgusted to find out Lady Gelva was the mother as he saw her as a "bullocked whale".
 Andromeda would later challenge her father as is the right of every first born male child, Attuma allowed the challenge to proceed because Andromeda had been raised as a warrior.
 Attuma won the challenge but Andromeda was kidnapped by Ghaur before Attuma could kill her.

 Attuma gathered his troops and attacked Atlantis, and was defeated by Namor the Sub-Mariner, the Prince of Atlantis and his allies the Fantastic Four.
 Attuma and his troops were banished from Atlantis once again.
 Over the years, Attuma has been at war with both Atlantis and the "surface world" (the Atlantean name for the human nations).
 He developed a super-weapon with which to invade the surface world, but was foiled by Iron Man.
 Attuma was among the villains assembled by Doctor Doom using a mind-control device in one of his attempts to destroy the Fantastic Four.
-As his troops left the docks they were knocked back in by a bomb in a HYDRA truck Daredevil had caused to go towards the docks.
+As his troops left the docks they were knocked back in by a bomb in a Hydra truck Daredevil had caused to go towards the docks.
 Mister Fantastic causes the Atlanteans and the other villains to forget this event.
 He created tidal waves in another attempted invasion of the surface world, and was this time defeated by the Avengers, after they were alerted by the kidnap of the Wasp, although Attuma nearly succeeded in drowning them.
 Attuma enslaved the nomadic Atlanteans after the destruction of Atlantis.
 After Atlantis was rebuilt, Attuma attempted another invasion during the wedding of Namor and Dorma.
 Attuma allied with the Red Ghost, and used mind-controlled sea creatures in another attempted conquest of the surface world, and was this time defeated by the Defenders.
 With Dr. Dorcas and Tiger Shark, Attuma invaded Hydro-Base, but was then defeated by a teaming of Namor and Doctor Doom.
 Attuma then enslaved the Avengers to use them against Namor, but unintentionally instigated a battle between the Avengers and Doctor Doom.
 Attuma was defeated by Namor, Doom, and the Avengers.